Customer: G&F Industries

 The firm also has an affiliate—G&F Medical—that is located about 80 miles away in Danvers, Massachusetts.
 That company is a custom silicone injection molding firm that serves customers in medical markets.
 The company uses a state-of-the-art clean room and employs around 25 people.

-Gary DeGroat joined the company in January 2005 as their Chief Financial Officer and quickly saw opportunities to improve operational efficiency—and maybe even cut costs in the process.
+Gary DeGroat joined the company in January 2005 as their Chief Financial Officer and quickly saw opportunities to improve operational efficiency—and maybe even cut costs in the process using document management.
 “When I arrived, we had numerous filing cabinets and much inefficiency in how our paper filing systems were being handled,” he explains.
 “In addition to having an enormous amount of paper stored in the front office, everything eventually would need to be moved to a dead storage room at the end of the year to make room for next year’s paper activity.”

 He likens the dead storage room to an overstuffed garage.
 “You just keep putting things into it, and before long you can’t even move around,” says DeGroat, “We could not fit another box of paper into the room.
 At one point it was very difficult to open the door, because there was so much paper.”